Green Stones in Central Jalisco

 There is evidence for contact between the Capacha and Opeño complexes, primarily through the relationships seen between the Rojo Zonal and Rojo Guinda/Crema ceramic types, as well as the similarities between the figurines of both complexes (Oliveros 1974; Schöndube 1980: 151).
 This contact could have spread through the Tuxpan-Tamazula-Zapotlán zone, where Opeño-style figurines and Capacha ceramics have been found (Lameiras 1990: 27; Schöndube 1974: 84, ff.), as well as through central Jalisco, where looted tombs with a layout similar to the El Opeño tombs have been reported, as well as ceramic vessels resembling the Capacha complex (Weigand and Beekman 2000: 41).
 Between 1300 and 900 B.C.
 El Opeño and Capacha had some kind of contact with cultures in central Mexico, such as Tlatilco and the Cuautla River, which may have had a higher level of sociocultural development.
 Since a long time ago, Beatriz Braniff and other scholars pointed out the existence of a "tertium quid" in central Mexico, which was different from Olmec and central Mexican traditions, and had originated in West Mexico (Braniff 1998: 28).

-Click to download the report in PDF format:
+Click to download the complete report in PDF format:

 The PDF files require Adobe Acrobat Reader.